Jack Chambers (politician)

-Jack Chambers (born 21 November 1990) is an Irish Fianna Fáil politician who has served as a Minister of State attending cabinet since July 2020, and served as Government Chief Whip from July 2020 to December 2022.
-He has been a Minister of State at various departments since June 2020.
+Jack Chambers (born 1990) is an Irish Fianna Fáil politician and Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation since January 2025.
+He previously served as Minister for Finance from 2024 to 2025, a Minister of State attending cabinet from July 2020 to June 2024, and served as Government Chief Whip from July 2020 to December 2022.
+He has been Deputy leader of Fianna Fáil since 2024.
 He has been a Teachta Dála (TD) for the Dublin West constituency since the 2016 general election.

 Early and personal life

-Chambers was born in Galway in 1990, but has lived in Dublin since early childhood.
+Chambers was born in Galway in 1990 but has lived in Dublin since early childhood.
 He resides in the Castleknock area of west Dublin.
-His father, Frank Chambers, from Newport, County Mayo, is a consultant at the Mater Private Hospital, and was a political ally of Brian Lenihan Jnr.
+His father, Frank Chambers, from Newport, County Mayo, is a consultant at the Mater Private Hospital, and as chair of Fianna Fáil's Dublin West constituency party was a political ally of Brian Lenihan Jnr.
 His mother, Barbara Farragher, is from Hollymount, County Mayo.
-He is not related to the senator Lisa Chambers.
-He attended Belvedere College and earned a Law and Political Science degree from Trinity College Dublin, before enrolling in medicine at RCSI, graduating in 2020 after interrupting his studies early in his political career.
+He is not related to the former senator Lisa Chambers, though both have family roots in Newport.
+He attended Belvedere College and earned a Law and Political Science degree from Trinity College Dublin, before enrolling in medicine at the RCSI, graduating in 2020 after interrupting his studies early in his political career.

+Chambers is a member of Dublin GAA club St Brigid's.
+In January 2024, he came out as gay.
+In an Instagram post Chambers said: "I am starting 2024 by telling you all that I am proud to say that I am gay.
+As a politician and citizen, I want to share this today as part of who I am."